pablodecm/phd_thesis/src/104_chapter_4.md

 [Figure @fig:DeepJet_b_performance].
 The additional model complexity and input variables lead to a clear performance improvement, about a 20\% additional efficiency at a mistag rate of $10^{-3}$ for light quark and gluon originated jets.
-Larger relative enhancements with respected to DeepCSV are seen for b-jet versus c-jet identification.
-The performance for c-tagging and guark-gluon discrimination is slightly improved in comparison with dedicated approaches, with the advantage of using a single model for all the flavour tagging variations.
-The expected relative performance boost, especially when compared non deep learning based taggers (CSVv2 or CMVA) can increase significantly the discovery potential for analysis based final states with several b-tagged jets, such as the one presented in [Chapter @sec:higgs_pair].
-In addition similar model architectures have been since successfully applied to large radius jet tagging [@CMS-DP-2018-046] and could be also extended to other jet related tasks, as providing a better jet momenta estimation by means
+Larger relative enhancements with respect to DeepCSV are seen for b-jet versus c-jet identification.
+The performance for c-tagging and quark-gluon discrimination is slightly improved in comparison with dedicated approaches, with the advantage of using a single model for all the flavour tagging variations.
+The expected relative performance boost, especially when compared non deep learning based taggers (CSVv2 or CMVA) can increase significantly the discovery potential for analyses targeting final states containing several b-tagged jets, such as the one presented in [Chapter @sec:higgs_pair].
+In addition similar model architectures have since been successfully applied to large radius jet tagging [@CMS-DP-2018-046] and could be also extended to other jet related tasks, as providing a better jet momenta estimation by means